Moonpig/tech-test-node-backend/NOTES.md

 The mapping of the data is something I would have liked to extract into mapping functions that could be imported to make the code cleaner, and increase resusability if required.

+Should have included pagination to gaurd against larger payloads.